RESQ Wildlife Vet Internship

 Founded in 2007, RESQ Charitable Trust has aimed to provide emergency care, hospitalization, and rehabilitation to any native Indian wildlife species.
 Utilizing a team of 85+ passionate employees, RESQ has developed a facility to encompass tactical responses to critical wildlife concerns, field responses for day-to-day intakes, species and need-specific rehabilitative units, and a full team of qualified veterinarians and para-vets to see each and every patient.
 Additionally, staff and volunteers take the time to educate local communities on ways to reduce human-wildlife conflict, especially in areas of high concern.

-This project is RACE approved for 40 hours.
+This project is RACE approved for 40 hours per fortnight of your attendance.

 There are TWO internships at this location:

-The RESQ Wildlife Veterinary Internship- open to clinical-year vet students, clinical-year vet tech/nurse students, qualified vets, and qualified vet techs/nurses
+The RESQ Wildlife Veterinary Internship - Open to clinical-year vet students, vet tech/nurse students, qualified vets, and qualified vet techs/nurses

 PROJECT HIGHLIGHTS:

-• Critical care and rehabilitation of injured and orphaned wildlife
+Critical Care and Rehabilitation: Engage in the critical care and rehabilitation of injured and orphaned wildlife.

-• Work alongside a multidisciplinary team, including wildlife rehabilitators and conservationists, to create comprehensive treatment plans
+Collaborative Multidisciplinary Work: Work alongside a multidisciplinary team, including wildlife rehabilitators and conservationists, to create comprehensive treatment plans.

-• Volunteers will be actively involved in wildlife rescue missions, offering immediate medical care and stabilisation to injured animals in the field
+Wildlife Rescue Operations: Based on the nature of the field operation, Volunteers will be actively involved in wildlife rescue missions, offering immediate medical care and stabilisation to injured animals in the field.

 Project video